-The Final Determination Phase will occur in the last 30 days of the challenge process following the close of the rebuttal phase.
-Challenge evidence must be fully reviewed by the Broadband Office, and the challenge must be classified as 'sustained' or 'rejected.'
+The Final Determination Phase will occur on a rolling basis for provider specific challenges, and during a state-specified timeframe for those published in the Open Rebuttals list.
+From the date of the rebuttal, each challenge will have a designated length of time for finalization from the Broadband Office.
+This length of time is specified in the BEAD Initial Proposal Volume I. Challenge evidence must be fully reviewed by the Broadband Office, and the challenge must be classified as 'sustained' or 'rejected.'
 At the end of the Rebuttal Phase, an official Final Determination Phase will begin.
 This phase serves as a buffer and ensures all rebuttals submitted at the end of the Rebuttal Phase have ample time to be accepted or rejected.